seanturner026/chef-planner/README.md

 INSTRUCTIONS:

+Set timer for 2 minutes
-Pasta: Boil noodles
+» Pasta: Boil noodles

-» Set timer for 3 minutes
+Set timer for 12 minutes

-Salad: Make dressing
+» Salad: Make dressing
-Steak: Cook steak
+» Steak: Cook steak

-» Set timer for 12 minutes
+Set timer for 2 minutes

-Salad: Toss salad
+» Salad: Toss salad
-» Set timer for 1 minutes

-» Pasta: Mix noodles with sauce
 » Set timer for 3 minutes.
+Pasta: Mix noodles with sauce

 All of your dishes should be finished.
 Enjoy!
 ```
 ```
 $ python cooking.py -w